sdc-team-peach/reviews/README.md

 # Project Atlier : Backend System

-This project is an API infrastructure service for the Products module of a retail e-commerce application.
+This project is an API infrastructure service for the Reviews module of a retail e-commerce application.

 ## Technologies Used